-- Cost of studying MBA in UK ranges between GBP 10000 to GBP41000 for full MBA program.
+- Cost of studying Master's of business administration in UK ranges between GBP 10000 to GBP41000 for full MBA program.

-- Cost of studying MS in UK ranges between GBP 9000 to GBP 2000
+- Cost of studying MS (Master's in science) in UK ranges between GBP 9000 to GBP 2000

 - Cost of studying bachelors course in UK ranges between GBP 8000 to 16000